Working with different time zones can be confusing. Fortunately, Teamup makes it easy to keep event scheduling accurate.

 How can I create events that can be seen in the time zone local to each viewer?

-The browser will remember their local time zone and continue to use it unless the viewer selects a different time zone manually (by clicking the time zone indicator in the bottom right on the browser, or near the bottom of the sidebar on a mobile device).
+- The browser will remember each user’s local time zone and continue to use it unless the calendar user selects a different time zone manually (by clicking the time zone indicator in the bottom right on the browser, or near the bottom of the sidebar on a mobile device).

 What if I need to make sure events are seen only in the time zone of the event location?